-Information Services provides technical support for ASL faculty, staff, and students.
-The department is tasked with maintaining all on-campus servers as well as caring for and setting up technology teaching devices, audio-visual equipment, and library printers.
-We provide support for all on-campus faculty and staff computer equipment.
+Information Services provides technical support for ASL faculty and staff.
+Our department is tasked with maintaining all ASL technology-based services and systems including teaching devices, audio-visual equipment, and library printers.

 Information Services provides limited technical support for students.
-Information Services also enforces the ASL Computer Usage Policy.
+Information Services also enforces the ASL Computer Use Policy .

 You will need the computer skills described below in law school.
 If you do not already have these skills, spend some time reading one or more of the numerous books available for novice users and practicing with your computer if possible.
 At minimum, you should know how to: